 If we can develop our capacity for identifying preferable scenarios, and articulating a journey from here to there, we’re more likely to end up somewhere we’d like to be.

-This course will look into how to explore a range of probable futures, to project trends and extrapolate impact.
+This personal course on anticipation will look into how to explore a range of probable futures, to project trends and extrapolate impact.
 To imagine the preferable and fill in the steps from there back to the present.

 Please get in touch if you have anything to contribute.